BV-BRC/Workspace/README.md

-#Repo for development of the P3 Workspace Service
+##Repo for development of the P3 Workspace Service

-##SERVICE DEPENDENCIES:
+##SERVICE DEPENDENCIES
 typecomp
 shock